gokubi/policies/reporting_guidelines.md

  * The person violated will be supported in thier decisions that will ensure immediate and short-term safety.
  * When the person violated chooses to leave the event, they will be escorted to their home, with care taken so that they do not cross paths with the perpetrator.

-**All reports will be kept confidential.** In some cases the Kairos Community Organizers may determine that a limited public statement will need to be made.
-If that's the case, the identities of all persons violated and reporters will remain confidential unless those individuals instruct us otherwise.

 If you believe anyone is in physical danger, please notify appropriate emergency services first.
 If you are unsure what service or agency is appropriate to contact, ask the Kairos Community Organizers or include this in your report and we will attempt to notify them.

+## 2. Via Email

+If you cannot report a violation at the time and at the event at which it occurred, please report via email to Lesley Carmichael (luxelife@gmail.com) or Steve Andersen (steve@gokubi.com).
 In your report please include:

 * Your contact info for follow-up contact.
 * Names (legal, nicknames, or pseudonyms) of any individuals involved.